andzno1/blagominer/README.md

 ## Dependencies
 If you want to compile Blagominer yourself you have to install and include [PDCurses](https://pdcurses.org/).
 The simplest way to do so is to install [vcpkg](https://github.com/Microsoft/vcpkg) and hook up user-wide integration (`vcpkg integrate install`).

+Make sure to have the english language pack for [Visual Studio](https://visualstudio.microsoft.com/vs/community/) installed.
 Afterwards install PDCurses via this command:

     PS> .\vcpkg install pdcurses:x64-windows